Air Conditioning FAQ 2026

 - An annual AC safety check warns you if your HVAC system has potential weaknesses or can make you sick.

-- Tune-up improves energy efficiency, air quality, and helps avoid expensive emergency repairs.
+- A tune-up improves energy efficiency and air quality and helps avoid expensive emergency repairs.

-When compared to what can go wrong, or even close your business, it’s clear that a HVAC maintenance plan from a trusted professional is well worth the investment.
+When compared to what can go wrong or even close your business, it’s clear that an HVAC maintenance plan from a trusted professional is well worth the investment.
 Learn what a PDM AC tune-up includes.

 Why Is My Central Air Conditioner Not Cooling, Not Blowing Cold Air, Not Kicking On?

-- Thermostat is a common problem.
-Make sure power is on (replace batteries?) and is the fan is set on Auto and Cool?
+- The thermostat is a common problem.
+Make sure power is on (replace batteries?) and that the fan is set on Auto and Cool?
 Set 5 degrees lower than the room temperature.

-- Dirty furnace air filter can reduce air flow by 60% and affect the evaporator coil.
+- A dirty furnace air filter can reduce air flow by 60% and affect the evaporator coil.
 Poor air flow can cause ice buildup on the refrigerant line.
-Turn off the unit if you see ice build up on refrigerant lines.
+Turn off the unit if you see ice buildup on the refrigerant lines.

 - Clogged condensation drain pipe.
 Your A/C removes humidity from the air and drains it out through a pipe.
 Algae, even mold, can block the drain pipe and shut down the cooling.

 - Electrical fault.
-Why is the outside condensing unit on, but the fan is not moving or moving slowly?
-It can be a faulty outdoor condenser fan motor or run capacitor switch.
+Why is the outside condensing unit on, but the fan isn’t moving or is moving slowly?
+It can be a faulty outdoor condenser fan motor or a run capacitor switch.
 If the condenser is not working at all, check the dual run capacitor or the contractor.
-Check the air handler float safety switch, the drain line, and the electrical breaker panel for any tripped.
+Check the air handler float safety switch, the drain line, and the electrical breaker panel for any tripped circuits.

 - Low refrigerant.
-A/C won’t cool on a hot day, but it works on cooler days can mean low refrigerant.
+A/C won’t cool on a hot day, but it works on cooler days, which can mean low refrigerant.
 Call PDM for professional help today.

 Why Is My Air Conditioning Freezing Up?

 The A/C refrigerant line is covered in ice, which seems crazy on a hot day.
-Freezing up generally has to do with blocked or low air flow, over-use, broken parts or refrigerant problems.
-Chances are, ice forms around the inside evaporator coil, preventing the a/c system from working.
+Freezing up generally has to do with blocked or low air flow, over-use, broken parts, or refrigerant problems.
+Chances are, ice forms around the evaporator coil inside, preventing the a/c system from working.

 - DO THIS NOW.
 Turn the thermostat COOL system OFF and turn the FAN ON to help defrost the unit.
 This helps to defrost the coil and prevent damage to the expensive compressor.
 After the ice melts, you can turn on the AC again.
-If ice appears again, turn the AC off and call the PDM Comfort Team.
+If ice reappears, turn off the AC and call the PDM Comfort Team.

 - Check the furnace air filter.
 Does it look like a gray furry cat?
 You may find the problem is simply due to a dirty filter, which can block over 60 percent of the air flow.
 Replace the filter or remove the dirty filter and see if the cooling returns.